Peter & the Wolf (2006 film)

-Peter & the Wolf (Piotruś i wilk) is a British-Norwegian-Polish stop-motion animated short film released in 2006.
-Written and directed by Suzie Templeton and scenography by Marek Skrobecki, it was made in Se-ma-for Studios in Łódź and has been shown in cinemas, sometimes with live musical accompaniment.
+Peter & the Wolf (Piotruś i wilk) is a stop-motion animated short film written and directed by Suzie Templeton.
+An international co-production film between Norway, Poland and United Kingdom, it was made in Se-ma-for Studios in Łódź and has been shown in cinemas; the film has no dialogue but sometimes with live musical accompaniment.

 The film won the Academy Award for the Best Animated Short Film at the 80th Academy Awards.

 Plot

 On the edge of the vast forests of Russia, where wolves still roam, lies a little cottage surrounded by a big, high fence.
 This is where Peter lives with his grumpy grandfather.
 Peter is an 11-year-old boy who is constantly picked on by the town's people and his grandfather will not let Peter go out into the forest.
 Peter has a friend, the lovable Duck (a runner duck in this version), with whom he hangs around his grandfather's yard.
 A bird (a hooded crow in this version) with a broken wing arrives in the yard.
 Bird is impatient with Peter and signals him to go into the forest.
 His heart beating fast, Peter tiptoes into the cottage and reaches over his sleeping grandfather and his snoring, overweight tabby cat.
-Ever so carefully Peter takes the keys to the gate.
+Ever so carefully, Peter takes the keys to the gate.

 Peter has the time of his life playing in the forest with his friends.
 He helps the bird to fly, using a balloon and some rope.

 Then everyone skates on the frozen lake.
 Everyone, that is, except the cat.
 She lunges at the bird to eat him but is so fat that she crashes straight through the ice and into the freezing water.
 Grandfather awakes and sees that Peter is in the forest.
 Very angry, he grabs his shotgun and rushes outside.
 He grabs Peter off the ice, drags him back into the cottage, and locks the fence, angering Peter.
 Peter looks out through the fence and sees a Eurasian wolf on the edge of the forest.
 The cat manages to climb up the tree for safety, but the wolf swallows the duck whole.
 Peter slings a heavy net over his shoulder and climbs up the fence and into the tree.
 The bird fights with the wolf but ends in a stalemate.
 Peter falls from the tree and the wolf attacks him.
 Eventually, after a long and fierce struggle, Peter catches the wolf in the net after it tries to charge at him.